shengwu/SportsTweet/README.md

 After cloning the repo, you'll want to create a database user for SportsTweet.
 Put the name and password in `config/database.yml` (or set DATABASE_URL).
 Running `rake db:migrate` should create the necessary tables, and running the csv imports below will populate them with team and player information.

 ## Running the application
-From the root directory of this repo, run the following commands:
+From the root directory of this repo, run the following commands concurrently (by running them in the background or using different terminals):
 ```bash
 rails s
 rackup faye.ru -s thin -E production